diegoami/newscollection/README.md

 ### Description

 This plugin adds a button on your toolbar.
-When you find an article on a tech news portal, such as Techcrunch, click on the extension's icon on the toolbar to open a tab showing a list of articles related to the same story, gathered from other tech news portals on the site http://techcontroversy.com.
+When you find an article on a tech news portal, click on the extension's icon on the toolbar to open a tab showing a list of articles related to the same story, gathered from other tech news portals on the site http://techcontroversy.com.
 If the article cannot be found in Techcontroversy's database, it will be submitted for processing by the nightly batch - come on the next day to get results.
 The following tech news portals are supported:
-Arstechnica, Techcrunch, Thenextweb, Theverge, Venturebeat, Techrepublic, Wired, Engadget, Gizmodo, Mashable, Zdnet, Digitaltrends, Theguardian, Qz, Inquisitr, Recode, Reuters, Techdirt, Inverse, Bleepingcomputer, Inc, Cnbc, Cnet, Forbes, Digit, Techtimes.
+Arstechnica, Thenextweb, Theverge, Venturebeat, Techrepublic, Wired, Engadget, Gizmodo, Mashable, Zdnet, Digitaltrends, Theguardian, Qz, Inquisitr, Recode, Reuters, Techdirt, Inverse, Bleepingcomputer, Inc, Cnbc, Cnet, Forbes, Digit, Techtimes.

 ## Video introduction